Every minute counts

 In many ICUs, the standard practice has been to request a bronchoscope tower and then wait.
 The wait could be 30 minutes, or it could be several hours.
 Complications are compounded by staffing availability issues.
 Who will be available at just the right time when the scope is ready?

 Bronchoscopy should fit your schedule

 Scheduling today vs. scheduling with aScope 4 Broncho

-Imagine you want to do four bronchoscopies today.
-Could you fit them all in?
+Imagine you need to fit four bronchoscopies into the day’s schedule.
 Are you guaranteed a scope at the time you will need it and have the staff ready?
 What’s the turnaround on getting a clean scope?
-If you have to wait until tomorrow, what consequences will delaying treatment have on your patients?
+If you have to wait until the next day for the scope, what consequences will delaying treatment have on your patients?

 Scheduling with aScope 4 Broncho

 Now imagine you can schedule the bronchoscopies whenever you need to and set up the system in seconds.
 You can do all the procedures first thing in the morning or push them until later.
 Even if later is 2 am, with the aScope™ 4 Broncho Sampler Set, you can always perform a BAL or BW procedure.

 Can a single-use bronchoscope perform as well as a reusable one?